Over 800,000 vehicles recalled in U.S. last week

-Sept 19 Automakers, including Hyundai Motor Co (005380.KS) and Subaru (7270.T) recalled more than 800,000 cars and trucks last week for defects including faulty airbags, according to federal regulators.
+Automakers, including Hyundai Motor Co and Subaru recalled more than 800,000 cars and trucks last week for defects including faulty airbags, according to federal regulators.

 One of those reports said a person died after the Ford jack collapsed while he was working beneath the vehicle, according to a notice posted on NHTSA's website.

 The agency said it is investigating the issue to determine if a safety defect exists.
-NHTSA also upgraded two other probes into 431,000 Honda Motor Co (7267.T) CR-V crossovers and 200,000 Jeep Liberty sport-utility vehicles built by Chrysler Group LLC FIA.MI.
+NHTSA also upgraded two other probes into 431,000 Honda Motor Co CR-V crossovers and 200,000 Jeep Liberty sport-utility vehicles built by Chrysler Group LLC.

 Last week, Hyundai recalled more than 205,000 Veracruz and Sante Fe crossovers for model years 2007 and 2008 due to a defect in a part of the driver's side airbag called the clock spring.
 The spring develops a high resistance over time and may not deploy in a crash, increasing the risk of injuries.